nextauthjs/next-auth/README.md

 * Lightweight, doesn't depend on Express or PassportJS
 * Supports oAuth 1.x, oAuth 2.x and email / passwordless authentication
 * Out of the box support for signing in with Google, Facebook, Twitter, GitHub, Slack, Discord, Twitch and other providers
-* Exteremly simple to use client, with `useSession()` hook and an universal `session()` method
+* Extremely simple to use client, with `useSession()` hook and a universal `session()` method
 * Doesn't require client side JavaScript
 * Supports both SQL and document storage databases with the default database adapter ([TypeORM](https://typeorm.io/))
 * Secure / host only and http only signed cookies; session ID never exposed to client side JavaScript
-* Cross Site Request Forgery proteciton (double submit cookie method with a signed, HTTP only, host only prefix)
+* Cross Site Request Forgery protection (double submit cookie method with a signed, HTTP only, host only prefix)
-* Full customizeable web pages and emails
+* Fully customizable web pages and emails

 *Note: NextAuth.js is not associated with Vercel or Next.js.*